peterhangg/SlackIt/README.md

 - Responsive design for mobile
 - Batching sequel queries for more optimization
 - Private teams and channels
-- Document (PDF, DOCS, etc) uploads (currently only supporting image docs)
+- Document (PDF, DOC, etc) uploads (currently only supports images)
 - User status